-Research in the Furukawa Laboratory is aimed at understanding the molecular basis for cellular signaling initiated by cell surface proteins such as ion channels and receptors.
+The Furukawa Laboratory (HF lab) attempts to understand the molecular basis for cellular signaling initiated by cell surface proteins such as ion channels and receptors.
 How did nature come up with the method to mediate chemistry that takes place at or around the biological membranes?
-How do cell surface receptors regulate their functions and elicit cellular signaling?
+How do cell surface receptors assemble and regulate their functions to elicit cellular signaling?
 Can neuroplasticity (memory) and neurodegeneration (Alzheimer’s disease, Parkinson’s disease, stroke, and etc) be represented by defined patterns of molecular assemblies?
 How does cancer hijack the brain during metastasis?
-We try to answer those fundamental questions by a combination of structural biology, electrophysiology, biochemistry, and biophysics as we foster the next generations of scientists from diverse backgrounds.
+We try to answer these fundamental questions by a combination of structural biology, electrophysiology, biochemistry, and biophysics as we foster the next generations of scientists from diverse backgrounds.